ppremdas3/Breast-Cancer-Classifier/README.md

 # Project Title: Breast Cancer Image Classification

 ## Overview
 This project aims to compare two different approaches for classifying breast cancer images as benign or malignant.
-The two approaches involve using a Dense classifier and a pre-trained VGG16 model for feature extraction, followed by XGBoost for the final classification.
+The two approaches involve using a Dense classifier and a pre-trained VGG16 and ResNet model for feature extraction, followed by XGBoost for the final classification.
 The project focuses on evaluating the performance of these two methods in terms of accuracy, speed, and resource requirements.

 ## Table of Contents
 - [Introduction](#introduction)